streetracer48/Expensify/README.md

 ## About

- `this is  my learning based project done 50% work, this is shopping site where people can  order products from online `
+ `this is  my learning based project done 90% work, this is expense store where people can note their expense and search `

 ## Feature